nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 That's gonna be decent.
 Right.
 That seems pretty good.
 So what you're able to determine from the tracks that you found, You see the goblin tracks and the bugbear tracks were primarily, going up and were going along the the path of the southern, of the Southern Tunnel.
 The tunnel that has the green light doesn't appear to have many tracks, if any, at all.

 As a matter of fact, once you get about ten, fifteen feet into that tunnel, the only tracks that you're able to identify are the tracks of the goblin that was running that direction.
 Okay.
 That's good to know.
-I'll communicate such to, Alwar as we're wandering around here.
+I'll communicate such to, Alwor as we're wandering around here.
 Seem to all be coming from the South.

 So of the directions maybe that we want if we're trying to head in you know, get into the head of this thing, then it looks like maybe the South is the way to go.
 Okay.
 That green light was coming from the West, though?
 Right.
 Yeah.